for Cold Climate Housing and much more

 I usually open up this slot wide enough for full pieces of hardwood to fill the joint, rather than having a strange looking half board on one side.
 You may need to do some more similar trimming elsewhere in the floor to balance the design if it looks strange all by itself in the middle of the room.

-Keywords: Floors, Saws, Jigs, Power Tools, Demolition, Repair, Techniques
+Keywords: Saws, Floors, Jigs, Power Tools, Demolition, Repair, Techniques

 Article 1681